mud-ali/pedro-pathing-old-docs/src/overview.md

 ---

-If you would like to contribute, please click on the edit button on the top right and then create an issue.
+We value community contributions to improve Pedro Pathing.
+If you have ideas, encounter issues, or wish to enhance this project, we encourage you to contribute:

+1. Click the Edit button at the top-right of the page.
+2. Submit an issue detailing your suggestion or problem.
+3. Ensure your issue is thoroughly described, so we can address it effectively.

-Please describe your issue thoroughly, and we will get back to you as soon as possible.
+Our team will review your input and get back to you as quickly as possible.

 ---